orfon/reinhardt/README.md

     var template = templates.getTemplate('index.html');
     var html = template.render({"hello": "world"});

+    // or for convinience the template environment
+    // an return a 200 response with the template as the
+    // response body
+    template.renderResponse({"hello": "other world"})

-For easier template debugging, add the reinhardt middleware to your application:
+For easier template debugging, add the reinhardt middleware to your Stick application:

-    app.configure(require('reinhardt/middleware'), 'route')
+    app.configure(require('reinhardt'), 'route')

 # Speed